rohitmurali97/gettingandcleaning/codebook.md

-Tidy data set description
+# Sectidyset description
-The variables in the tidy data
+## The variables in te Sectidyset
-Tidy data contains 180 rows and 68 columns.
+Dataset contains 180 rows and 68 columns.
 Each row has averaged variables for each subject and each activity.

-Only all the variables estimated from mean and standard deviation in the tidy set were kept. mean(): Mean value std(): Standard deviation
+## Only all the variables estimated from mean and standard deviation in the tidy set were kept.
+mean(): Mean value
+std(): Standard deviation
-The data were averaged based on subject and activity group.
+## The data were averaged based on subject and activity group.
 Subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.

 ## WALKING